MutualAidz/kairoslux-website/docs/klw_website_copy_v02_canonical.md

 Offer 4 – Deep Discernment Review (for networks and federations) For larger networks (provinces, dioceses, federations, university systems), we extend the sprint into a deeper review.
 We surface shared pain points, align on CST‑grounded guardrails, and deliver a short roadmap that names credible scenarios and recommends where to start.

-Step 3 — Discern by Doing (Path 3 — Mission Impact Work)
+Step 3 — Discern by Doing (Mission Impact Work)

 Purpose:
 Pilot the plan with your teams—learning by building in real workflows without over‑engineering.